corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/_index.md

 |`hashAlgorithm`         | The hash algorithm, such as `'SHA-256'` |
 {{% /table %}}

-For develeopment purposes, it is usually safe to use the defaults for  `signing`, `sealing`, `minimumPlatformVersion` and `hashAlgorithm`.
+For development purposes, it is usually safe to use the defaults for  `signing`, `sealing`, `minimumPlatformVersion` and `hashAlgorithm`.

 The `cordapp-cpk` plugin signs with a development key by default.
 When generating a `.cpk` file for production, you will need to provide a key of your own.